Buenos Aires - Argentina

 The view from the waiting room from the Argentine terminal.
 The spire that sticks out in the middle is a part of a restaurant overlooking the harbour.

-If you found this guide to the Buquebus ferry between Argentina and Uruguay useful, share it with others:
+If you found this guide about the Buquebus ferry between Argentina and Uruguay interesting or useful, let others know about it: